 After downloading the app, give it access to the necessary permissions it may request for, and let’s get to setting things up proper.

 On opening the app for the first time, you should have an interface like the one above, though this might change due to subsequent future updates to the app.

 Setting up LED notifications on Infinix S5, Note 7 and Hot 9 – Step Three

 From the app’s interface, click on the first option that says “Main Settings“, and make sure that you set your options exactly the same way they’re shown on the photo below.

 After doing that, scroll to the bottom of the page and tap on the green button that says “Save“.

 Now go back to the app’s homepage, and click on the next option that says “App Settings“, and you should be greeted with an interface that looks this way.

-Now for starters, you can just set your options exactly the way it appears on the photos, but for those who has the time and want a lil bit of further customizations done to theirs, you can go ahead and tinker with the numerous options, until you’re satisfied with what you have.
+Now for starters, you can just set your options exactly the way it appears on the photos, but for those who have the time and want more customizations done to theirs, you can go ahead and tinker with the numerous options, until you’re satisfied with what you have.